himanshusangal3/mediawiki_docker/README.md

-Below are the steps to run mediawiki container where docker is required.
+<b> Below are the steps to run mediawiki container where docker is required.</b>

 Please clone this repositry from below URL
 `git clone https://github.com/himanshusangal3/mediawiki_docker.git`